jchr1st/workshop_howto/access/access.rst

 Partners and customers can gain access to the Hosted POC environment using the following:

-Lab Access User Credentials [TODO: I would clean up the following sections.
-There are certain symbols we use in sections, and subsections.
-I've made the changes here for reference, but I have a list that if I haven't provided to you, I will.
-Add bullet points under each main line.
-Example below.]
+Lab Access User Credentials
 +++++++++++++++++++++++++++

-PHX Based Clusters: [TODO: Example references in above comment.]
+PHX Based Clusters:
   - **Username:** PHX-POC###-User## (User01 through User20.
 Ex.
 PHX-POC123-User15)
   - **Password:** *<PROVIDED BY INSTRUCTOR>*